mgalgs/idleminer/README.md

 then update `~/.config/idleminer-environment` with your miner address, idle threshold, etc.

-Reboot (or reload the `systemctl` daemon and logout/login). `idleminer.service` will be started automatically when you login to your desktop.
+Reboot (or reload the `systemctl` daemon with `systemctl --user daemon-reload`). `idleminer.service` will be started automatically when you login to your desktop.
 If you'd rather start it manually each time just remove `~/.config/autostart/idleminer-starter.desktop` and run `systemctl --user start idleminer.service`.